 This course provides students with a comprehensive overview of the principles, processes, and practices of software project management.
 Students learn techniques for planning, organizing, scheduling, and controlling software projects.
 There is substantial focus on software cost estimation and software risk management.
 Students will obtain practical project management skills and competencies related to the definition of a software project, establishment of project communications, managing project changes, and managing distributed software teams and projects. [ 4 cr.]

 This course prepares students to justify, lead, participate in, and maintain geographically distributed development (GDD) projects.
 Students study the technical and business implications of GDD.
 They also work in geographically dispersed teams to produce documented applications.
 No programming background is required.
-Prerequisites: MET CS 520 or MET CS 601 and MET CS 682.
-4 credits. [ 4 cr.]
+Prereq: MET CS 520 or MET CS 601 and MET CS 682. [ 4 cr.]

 Visit the Boston University Online Course Schedule to view all current and upcoming courses.